YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that a JOB command specified a SCHEDULE jobparameter with an invalid time xxxx.

 Action: Specify the time for the jobparameter according to the OpenVMS time format.
-YottaDB/GT.M requires a space between the date and time; DCL commands require a colon (:).
+YottaDB requires a space between the date and time; DCL commands require a colon (:).
 For more information about the OpenVMS time format, refer to the OpenVMS DCL Dictionary.

 ---------------------
 JIUNHNDINT